BenjaminSchiller/JOBS/README.md

 	created job '1423911119834276775' --> cd myDir; ./myTask.sh

-### Maintenance: pause
+### Maintenance: stash

-	> jobs.sh pause
+	> jobs.sh stash

-This command changes the state of all new jobs to be paused.
+This command changes the state of all new jobs to be stashed.
-This should not be confused with actually pausing running jobs.
+This should not be confused with actually stashing running jobs.
 It only means that these new jobs will not be executed next in case processes are free.

-Pausing new jobs is usefull in case some intermediate jobs should be executed.
+Stashing new jobs is usefull in case some intermediate jobs should be executed.
 Since all jobs are executed in FIFO order, it would not be possible to simply move some jobs in between the existing queue of new jobs.
-Hence, the workflow would be to pause all new jobs, create the intermediate ones, and let them be executed.
+Hence, the workflow would be to stash all new jobs, create the intermediate ones, and let them be executed.
-After these intermediate jobs are started, the currently paused jobs can be moved back to the new state (unpaused).
+After these intermediate jobs are started, the currently stashed jobs can be moved back to the new state (unstashed).

-### Maintenance: unpause
+### Maintenance: unstash

-	> jobs.sh unpause
+	> jobs.sh unstash

-This command unpaused all previoudly paused jobs, i.e., changes their state back to new.
+This command unstashed all previoudly stashed jobs, i.e., changes their state back to new.

-Note that unpausing while there are still new (intermediate) jobs will put the currently new jobs at the end of the queue again (maintain FIFO order).
+Note that unstashing while there are still new (intermediate) jobs will put the currently new jobs at the end of the queue again (maintain FIFO order).
-Hence, you need to make sure that all intermediate jobs have been started before unpausing the "old" new jobs again.
+Hence, you need to make sure that all intermediate jobs have been started before unstashing the "old" new jobs again.

 ### Maintenance: archive